 Premier Park Reservations

-- Reservations for Roehr Park will not be taken during the months of July and August.
+- Reservations for Roehr Park will be taken starting May 1.

 Foothills Park -

 Max Capacity: Pavilion: 100.
 Grass Area next to Pavilion: 100.
 Dolphin/Bosque: 50.

 The City’s newest riverfront park is nine acres on the Willamette River waterfront, just north of Roehr Park and the Oswego Pointe area.
 It features sweeping views of the river from a covered platform; a ring of basalt columns engraved with the poetry of William Stafford (the Stafford Stones); a timber and stone picnic pavilion with a stone fireplace; pathways, a reflecting pond, and a grass amphitheater that hosts Wednesday evening concerts in July.
 Reservations can be made for the Pavilion, Amphitheater, Dolphin and Bosque.